-If you ask, we will tell you what personal information we hold about you, and what we do with it.
-We will facilitate access to you by allowing an inspection of your personal information in person, or by providing copies or a summary of relevant documents, depending on what is most appropriate in the circumstances, following receipt of your request.
+You may request access to the personal information we hold about you.
+We will facilitate access to your personal information by allowing an inspection of your personal information in person, or by providing copies or a summary of relevant documents, depending on what is most appropriate in the circumstances, following receipt of your request.
 Any charge we make for providing access will be reasonable.

 We will protect personal information from misuse and loss, and destroy or permanently de-identify personal information we no longer need.
 In the case of client files, these will be destroyed 8 years after the last client contact.